naturkach/GL-DevOps-ProCamp/README.md

 # GL-DevOps-ProCamp
-#update: image size was redused from 891 to 198 MB !!
+#update: image size was reduсed from 891 to 198 MB !!

 task by GL DevOps ProCamp